Tom Wyatt: Politics

 In 2011, Wyatt joined a steering committee which was established on the Capricorn Coast to review the controversial amalgamation of Livingstone Shire, Mount Morgan Shire, and Fitzroy Shire with Rockhampton City Council in 2008.

-Prior to the 2012 local government elections, Wyatt was touted as a possible Rockhampton Region mayoral candidate to potentially run against the councils' inaugural mayor Brad Carter.
+Prior to the 2012 local government elections, Wyatt was touted as a possible Rockhampton Region mayoral candidate to potentially run against the council's inaugural mayor Brad Carter.
 However, Wyatt later confirmed he wouldn't run for mayor, but would instead run as a candidate for the Capricorn Coast-based Division 2 position.
 Wyatt was successful in his bid, beating incumbent Brett Svendsen and commenced serving as the Division 2 councillor under the newly elected Rockhampton Region mayor, Margaret Strelow, a former mayor of Rockhampton City Council.

 During Wyatt's term as a councillor with Rockhampton Regional Council, the former Livingstone Shire campaigned hard to de-amalgamate in an attempt to resurrect the former council.
-Wyatt indicated that if Livingstone Shire Council was successfully resurrected, he would be keen to run as a councillor with that council.
+Wyatt indicated that if Livingstone Shire Council was resurrected, he would be keen to run as a councillor with that council.
 In a letter published in The Morning Bulletin, former state MP for Keppel Paul Hoolihan controversially claimed Wyatt was not eligible to do so as he resided in the Rockhampton suburb of Parkhurst.
 Wyatt denied that he lived in Parkhurst, but said he did stay at his partner's address on Monday and Tuesday evenings prior to council meetings at City Hall to avoid the 35-minute morning commute from his Kinka Beach property.

 After the successful de-amalgamation campaign in which 57% of residents in the former Livingstone Shire voted to split from the Rockhampton Region, Wyatt expressed interest in standing as a mayoral candidate for the regenerated local government area.
-However, he ultimately endorsed former Livingstone mayor Bill Ludwig who was successfully elected to the position.
+However, he ultimately endorsed former Livingstone mayor Bill Ludwig who was elected to the position.

 Wyatt served as a Livingstone Shire councillor until 2020 when he decided not to stand as a candidate at the local government elections in March 2020.

 Community roles

 In 1976, Wyatt joined the Rockhampton & District Pensioners Social and Welfare Society of which he was secretary from 1982 to 2013, and president from 2013.

 He has been a board member of the Talbot Estate, an independent living estate in the suburb of Wandal, since 1976 and has served as president since 2010 - only the third president to serve since the estate was established following Rex Pilbeam and Dr Laurie Georgeson.

-Wyatt has also served as the president of the Rockhampton Rats of Tobruk Association.
+Wyatt also served as the president of the Rockhampton Rats of Tobruk Association.

 He is also known for making a boiled pineapple fruit cake which he has entered into competitions including the annual agricultural shows in Rockhampton and Mount Morgan.
 He also traditionally baked a Christmas fruit cake for the staff at ABC Capricornia each year.